Tuesday, June 22, 2010

 Really, I try not to hate anyone.
 I remind myself that satan is the one to hate and he is, in some way, always behind every snide remark, every unfair assumption and all things evil.

 But, even so, there is still one woman I do hate.
 She is our GPS lady.

 Oh how Miss GPS bugs me!
 Tom and I will be tooling along lovely country roads and I'll be telling him something ever so meaningful and deep (heh) and suddenly there she squawks!
 Miss GPS drowns me out with her annoying, "RIGHT TURN IN FIVE MILES."

-Due to some deep-rooted psychological childhood issues, I detest being interrupted (and being told to go to my room.
-Alas.)
-And so I must pause until she finishes speaking, for Tom can't hear me otherwise (I can barely hear myself).
+Due to some deep-rooted psychological childhood issues, I detest being interrupted and so I must pause until she finishes speaking, for Tom can't hear me otherwise (I can barely hear myself).
 And because I must stop, and because she irks me no end, I sometimes forget what I was saying.

 Ack!
 I do hate that woman.

 So I try again.
 "And when I see these things happening, I feel..."